 Annabelle initially joined TGP as a research intern in 2017 before the Emerging Researchers Programme was established, and has coordinated TGP’s communications (including blog, website development and social media) since 2019.
 She graduated from the University of St Andrews with a joint honours degree in Social Anthropology and International Relations in 2018, and is now doing a double Master’s degree in Political Science and Environmental Policy, studying at SciencesPo in Paris and the Free University in Berlin.

-Laoise is a third-year undergraduate International Relations student at the University of St Andrew’s and joined TGP in 2020 as Emerging Researchers Programme (ERP) coordinator.
+Laoise is a 4th year undergraduate International Relations student at the University of St Andrew’s and joined TGP in 2020 as Emerging Researchers Programme (ERP) coordinator.
 This past summer (2020), Laoise conducted research as a Laidlaw scholar, under the supervision of Ali Watson.
 It discussed how non-profit NGO’s, whose work focuses on climate adaptation, work ethically with local communities in the face of climate change and other contextual challenges in Guatemala.
 Laoise’s other interests include refugee and forced migration studies, human rights and climate change policy.